ytzortz/Anaglycraft/README.md

 	- "gaussian": Applies Gaussian blur for smoother transitions.
 	- "box": Uses simple box blur (averaging) Each method creates different types of transitions between heights in the final 3D model.

 - ``show_timing``: Boolean value that controls whether the program shows execution time information for each processing step.
-The timings are printing in console.
+The timings are printed in the console.

 ## **Processing Pipeline**